Thomas Hawkins Hanson

 Thomas Hawkins Hanson, Sr. (1750–1812) was a planter from Maryland.
 He was born in Maryland to Samuel and Anne Hanson.
 Hanson served as a captain in the Continental Army during the American Revolutionary War.

 He married a widow, Rebecca (Dulaney) Addison, and the couple lived at Oxon Hill Manor in Prince George's County, Maryland.
-Their son, Thomas Hawkins Hanson, Jr., was born in Annapolis, Maryland on March 4, 1792.
+Their son, Thomas Hawkins Hanson, Jr., was born in Annapolis, Maryland on March 4, 1792, and General Thomas Grafton Hanson was a grandson of Hanson Jr.

 Hanson was a nephew of John Hanson, a Maryland planter and public official who served as President of the Continental Congress.
 John Hanson died at Oxon Hill Manor during a visit there.